On & Off The Gringo Trail: Part One

 “Tomorrow, I'll show you the real Brazil.
 Free of charge.”

 Just like that, the favela was growing on us, or at least worming its way into our sensibilities.
 Our initial apprehension quickly mutated into a sense of misdirected adventure—the danger, chaos, and charm of Fabian and his people became oddly inviting.
 We agreed to the tour.
-Madness seemed infinitely safer than hesitation; in making that choice, we officially entered the subterranean underworld of Brazilian tourism.
+Madness seemed infinitely safer than hesitation.
+In making that choice, we officially entered the subterranean underworld of Brazilian tourism.
 Somewhere real.
 Somewhere sweaty, weird, and gloriously alive.

-Up on the rooftop, I ducked under clotheslines and vaulted over flowerpots, trying not to plunge into the concrete pit below.
+Up on the surprisingly real rooftop retreat, I ducked under clotheslines and vaulted over flowerpots, trying not to plunge into the concrete pit below.
 Although the tangled web of washing lines adorned with yellow and blue football jerseys probably had some hidden cushioning effect, or at least I hoped so.
 Flags drooped lethargically in the heat.
 Satellite dishes sprouted like metallic fungi.

-In the distance, firecrackers detonated with a cheerful disregard for safety, Fabian plotted his next sermon, and children screamed with either joy or terror—it was genuinely impossible to tell.
+In the distance, firecrackers detonated with a cheerful disregard for safety, Fabian plotted his next sermon, and the children continued to scream with either joy or terror—it was genuinely impossible to tell.

 And so it began: a very warm, slightly terrifying welcome to South America.